elunna/nerfhack-changelog/README.md

 * Crowning only grants *up to* 3 intrinsics.
 In Vanilla, crowning would grant fire, cold, poison, sleep, and shock resistance, as well as see invisible.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
-* In NerfHack, the game will roll three times to pick random intrinsics.
+* In NerfHack, the game will roll 3 times to pick random intrinsics.
 On each roll, if the player already possesses that intrinsic, the roll is lost - otherwise the player gains it permanently.
 If a player fails to gain any new intrinsics, they instead are granted a wish.
 * Crowning gifts are only granted when crowned, never for #offer.

 New intrinsics available when crowned: